Munyuki/Financial_Fraud_Detection/README.md

 · class_weight='balanced' for Logistic Regression and Random Forest

-· scale_pos_weight parameter in XGBoost
+· scale_pos_weight parameter in XGBoost (calculated as the ratio of negative to positive samples)

 This approach preserves valuable data while improving fraud detection performance.